Circulate

 • 5Substance of Concern Compliance - packaging must not exceed 100 ppm combined concentration of lead, cadmium, mercury, and hexavalent chromium[1](Article 5)

-Every SKU you place on the EU market needs its own documentation package.
-The requirements fall into three categories:
+Every SKU you place on the EU market needs its own documentation package:

 Material Composition